A Deep Learning Approach to Anomaly Sequence Detection for High-Resolution Monitoring of Power Systems: Numerical Case Studies

 As a preprocessing step before applying ICA-GAN, we used a linear least-squares prediction to decorrelate the measurement samples.
 The input layer of the ICA-GAN neural network was a linear least-squares predictor that whitens the input sequence.

 After the ICA-GAN generator was used to convert the samples to i.i.d. sequence samples, we used an additional step to convert the distribution of the ICA sequence to uniform distribution.
-We used the empirical CDF of anomaly-free training samples to achieve this transformation.
-After these steps, with the trained ICA-GAN we constructed the BSD algorithm.
-We used the samples to apply the $K_{1}$-coincidence test as defined in \eqref{K1}.
+We used the empirical CDF of anomaly-free samples to achieve this transformation.
+After these steps, with the trained ICA-GAN we constructed the uniformity test algorithm.
+We used the samples to apply the $K_{1}$-coincidence test as defined in \ref{eq:K1}.
 We used this approach for each measurement sequence individually.
-If at least one anomaly measurement sequence was detected we assumed it was a successful detection.
+If at least one anomaly measurement sequence is detected, we assumed it is a successful detection.

-The histogram of anomaly-free and anomaly test samples for one measurement are shown in Fig.~\ref{fig:hist} anomaly-free test data followed a uniform distribution, where the anomaly data distribution was far from that.